-- It adds value to your company’s assets and can increase your leveraging power.
+- It adds value to your business’s assets and can increase your leveraging power.

 FAQ: What type of search do you do to make sure no one else already has your idea patented?

-The search for ideas that are already patented or in the process, that overlap with your invention that you wish to patent is called a Freedom to Operate (FTO) search.
-You can do an initial search yourself using the internet to see if it is worth investing in having an IP law firm conduct a more complex and in-depth search, called an IP assessment, which runs from $5000 to $40,000 (Chitale et al., 2022).
-If you are at a university, it is a point to negotiate, as to whether or not they will pay for this research.
+Answer: The search for overlapping ideas that are already patented or in the patent process is called a freedom to operate (FTO) search.
+You can do an initial search yourself using the internet to see if it is worth investing in having an IP law firm conduct a more complex and in-depth search, called an IP assessment, which runs from $5,000 to $40,000 (Chitale et al., 2022).
+If you are at a university, whether or not they will pay for this research is a point to negotiate.
 Universities may pay for some of the cost because it is in their interest to have the search done well.
-If your business infringes on an existing patent, the business could be in jeopardy and any investment they made could be forfeited.
+If your business infringes on an existing patent, the business could be in jeopardy, and any investment they made could be forfeited.

 Tip on IP and Grant Proposals

-If you write an SBIR grant proposal to get seed funding for your life science business based on an idea related to your research, be sure to indicate sections of the SBIR grant proposal containing proprietary information.
+If you write an SBIR grant proposal to get seed funding, be sure to indicate any proprietary information in your proposal.